mmagician/mmagician.github.io/content/posts/poly_commit.md

 math: true
 ---

-This is my first entry here, so apart from your understanding, please give me feedback so I can improve in the future.
+This is my first entry here, so I would highly appreciate any feedback.

 This is not an introduction to PCS.
 Instead, I will use some statements from vanilla KZG and build upon these for multiple points and multiple polynomials.
 If you are new to PCS, I recommend the intro by [Dankrad Feist](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) or the [original KZG paper](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf).